From Racetrack to Runway

 The hat needed to be produced in three separate components with discreet joins carefully integrated into the form to ensure a seamless finish fit for the runway where attention to detail is everything.

 Laying up the carbon fibre demanded extreme care, as stretching the weave to conform to the curves would have distorted the surface and compromised the final finish.
+Thankfully, we have an experienced team and this stage proved to be fairly straightforward and unproblematic.

-The finished carbon fibre hat was shipped to France for its debut on the runway at the Balenciaga 53rd Couture Collection show in Paris—a moment that marked a remarkable crossover between high-performance engineering and haute couture.
+The finished carbon fibre hat was shipped to France for its debut on the runway at the Balenciaga 53rd Couture Collection show in Paris — a moment that marked a remarkable crossover between high-performance engineering and haute couture.

 This collaboration challenged us creatively, technically, and conceptually.
 It was unfamiliar territory—but that is often where the most exciting work happens.